 You then come to more fundamental questions; what knowledge really is?
-What is highly specialized knowledge practical value if it is not shed in the light of the broadness of the disciplines and complexities we are speaking of today?
+What is highly specialised knowledge practical value if it is not shed in the light of the broadness of the disciplines and complexities we are speaking of today?

 And in times where things are speeding up, there is a call for common sense I believe and looking and listening to more then just following empirical data.
 It does not make sense to solve today’s crises with more (collective) debt, you do not need to be a scientist or an economist to get that.
 Any farmer can feel that it is not a sustainable and viable option to run a farm in that way.

 Just like anyone can understand that a business created around addiction is maybe not worth saving, yet still this is the world as Max Weber said as well in which we have lost virtuous values cause of goal orientated thinking.

 And what we are going to see now I think, is the push and pull effect in which (more) calamities and suffering will challenge the views of goal orientated thinking and make people think about where those lost values where, and what those values might hold for the (near) future and why they are important to begin with so that during hard times there might be easy times again cause of the human spirit that will prevail due to those remaining grounded in virtues and values that resonate with what is needed for.

 A quote of Thomas Sowell maybe would be a nice ending to this article;